Kingston Episcopal Area

 The church is brick built with stone dressings and steep pitched slated roofs.
 The aisles have individual double pitched roofs with deep valley gutters alongside the nave’s clerestory.

-Architecturally the contrast between the dramatically lofty east end facing Rosendale Road and the prosaic, obviously unfinished, west end onto Lovelace Road could hardly be greater.
+Architecturally the contrast between the soaring Victorian east end facing Rosendale Road and the bold, modern west end entrance onto Lovelace Road could hardly be greater.